-By my own confession giallo films are probably where I lack the most expertise, in fact most of the time co-writer G handles giallo entries as he has a greater understanding of the genre – that being said I do feel I can distinguish between a good and bad entry.
+By my own confession giallo films are probably where I lack the most expertise, in fact most of the time co-writer G handles most giallo entries as he has a greater understanding of the genre – that being said I do still feel I could distinguish between a good and bad entry.

 The films opener sees our male lead Alan attempting an escape from an insane asylum – Lord Alan Cunningham had previously been sanctioned, plagued by the death of his wife Evelyn.
 With his freedom intact he retreats to his decrepit mansion situated in the countryside.
 Lord Alan has a fairly extreme way of dealing with his grief and that’s to frequent the local bars and strip clubs, find women that resemble his beloved Evelyn and lure them back to the mansion where he presents them to the mansions very own dungeon fully equipped with whips and chains.
 The women are sexy and voluptuous and often more than willing to unveil their bodies but this isn’t about lust, Lord Alan just wants to spill blood.